Privacy policy.

 (c) Other Uses and Disclosures: We may use or disclose your personal and health information to provide the best management and treatment options including:

-- Accreditation, risk management, patient satisfaction surveys, and staff education and training.
+• Accreditation, risk management, patient satisfaction surveys, and staff education and training.

-- Sending appointment reminders and follow-up by text or email.
+• Sending appointment reminders and follow-up by text or email.

-- Invoicing and account management.
+• Invoicing and account management.

-- Compliance with relevant legislation regarding a client’s real or perceived harm to self or others.
+• Compliance with relevant legislation regarding a client’s real or perceived harm to self or others.

 We will only disclose personal information in accordance with the Privacy Act 1988, which includes:

-- As required by law.
+• As required or authorised by law.

-- Under other circumstances permitted under the Act.
+• Under other circumstances permitted under the Act.

 7. Data Security

-- Physical security measures in our offices.
+• Physical security measures in our offices.

-- Secure storage of electronic records.
+• Secure storage of electronic records.

-- Access controls to restrict who can view your information.
+• Access controls to restrict who can view your information.

 8. Access to Your Information